rdcorona/2023-mexico-numpy/README.md

 3. **[Some miscelaneous](notebook-3.ipynb)**.
 Reproducible randomness, loading and saving arrays.

 Each notebook contains explanatory text + some exercises.
-Solutions can be find in the notebooks with the suffix '-sol'.

 ---